BN - UW FSA/LPFSA Qualifying Event Process

 This business process outlines the procedure for making a change to an employee's FSA election during a qualifying event.

-- Applications must be submitted within 30 days of the employee's qualifying event.
+- Applications must be submitted within 30 days of the employee's qualifying event (unless due to birth of child - 60 days).

 - If the employee is enrolling in the Limited Purpose FSA (LPFSA), verify in HRS that the employee is enrolled in the HDHP & HSA plans first.
-If the employee is not enrolled in these plans, they are not eligible for the LPFSA.
-Check with the employee to see if they meant to enroll in the medical FSA plan instead.
+If they have not enrolled in HDHP & HSA, please reach out to employee and request proof of other HDHP coverage.
+Proof of other HDHP coverage needs to be sent to UWSC Benefits Team via a Cherwell ticket.
+If the employee is not enrolled in these plans and/or is not covered by their spouse's HDHP/HSA, then they are not eligible for the LPFSA.
+Check with the employee to see if they meant to enroll in the Medical FSA plan instead.

 - P&T=Parking and Transit